wso2/docs-mg/en/docs/faqs.md

 The public certificate of the token service, which is used to sign the token, should be added to the trust store of WSO2 API Microgateway.
 The JWT should have the claims **iss, sub** in order for the API Microgateway to validate the JWT.

 -   From WSO2 API Manager
-For more information, see [Generating a JWT token from the API Store](https://apim.docs.wso2.com/en/latest/learn/api-security/oauth2/access-token-types/jwt-tokens/#using-jwt-access-tokens).
+For more information, see [Generating a JWT token from the API Developer Portal](https://apim.docs.wso2.com/en/latest/learn/api-security/oauth2/access-token-types/jwt-tokens/#using-jwt-access-tokens).

 ##### Can I use an OAuth2 token instead of a JWT token?